msiddique-zz/paypal-integration-nodejs/README.md

 ## 8- Run the code
-Now go to editor's terminal and run this code<br/><br/>
+Now go to editor's terminal and run these code lines one by one<br/><br/>

 ```
+npm install
-nodemon app.js
+node app.js
 ```

 ## 9- Open into browser
 Open a browser and go to `http://localhost:3000/`.<br />
 You can now buy an item and subscribe too.<br />
-Click on 'Buy' or 'Subscribe' button and it make the payment via Paypal.<br />
+Click on 'Buy' or 'Subscribe' button and login with 'personal' type sandbox account.<br />
-It will be done .
+It will make payment with Paypal .
 Yayyyyyy<br />